aalquist/cli-query/README.md

 optional arguments:
   --show-json           output json
-  --use-stdin           use stdin for query
+  --use-filterstdin     use stdin for query
   --file FILE           the json file for query --template TEMPLATE   use template name for query --edgerc EDGERC       Location of the credentials file [$AKAMAI_EDGERC]